top of page

 A Police and Crime Commissioner is responsible for the full range of policing work, including national responsibilities and local priorities.

-In July 2012, the Home Secretary issued the Strategic Policing Requirement (SPR) which both the Police and Crime Commissioner and the Chief Constables must take into account when carrying out their roles.
+In July 2012, the Home Secretary issued the Strategic Policing Requirement (SPR) this was updated in 2015 and again in 2023.
+Police and Crime Commissioners and Chief Constables must consider the SPR when carrying out their functions.

 bottom of page